Day Trips

 It includes NS trains in the Amsterdam region, all regional buses (Connexxion, EBS and Arriva Keukenhof services) and all GVB Amsterdam buses, metro and trams.

 Connexxion bus 80 operates from Amsterdam Elandsgracht (near Leidseplein) to Zandvoort beach via Haarlem.
-The Amsterdam Beach Tour ticket (€17) is valid all day.
+The Amsterdam Beach Tour ticket (€17) is valid all day or use the region ticket mentioned above.

-You could combine Zandvoort with a visit to Haarlem along the way.
+Zandvoort beach is a fun and popular day trip out of Amsterdam.
+You could also combine Zandvoort with a visit to Haarlem along the way.

 Links on AmsterdamTips.com may pay us an affiliate commission.